andersonkmi/intro-rabbitmq-java/README.md

 ### Package org.codecraftlabs.rabbitmq.helloworld
 Simple examples using a classic queue to produce and consume messages.

-- MessageProducer: class responsible for creating a test sample message and publish into the message queue
+- `org.codecraftlabs.rabbitmq.helloworld.MessageProducer`: class responsible for creating a test sample message and publish into the message queue
-- MessageConsumer: consumes messages from the queue and it remains running until manually interrupted.
+- `org.codecraftlabs.rabbitmq.helloworld.MessageConsumer`: consumes messages from the queue and it remains running until manually interrupted.
-- NonBlockingConsumer: consumes a single message and exits.
+- `org.codecraftlabs.rabbitmq.helloworld.NonBlockingConsumer`: consumes a single message and exits.
 If the queue is empty it also exits.